 Object and image, transformed into tool, totem, and talisman, fuel my process and imagination.

 My practice, which includes photography, sculpture, mixed media and bookmaking, involves going out into the world and collecting images and objects.
 I then return to the studio to consider my findings and reshape them.
-I use materials as metaphors for my experience.
+My artworks emerge from uncovering the metaphor in material, object, and site.

-My artwork grows out of the activities of play, craft, and hand-making.
-I reconfigure, pull apart, and join together found objects and natural materials to create artwork that embodies the generative act of exploring, collecting, reimagining, and finding meaning.
+Out of the activities of play, craft, and hand-making, I reconfigure, pull apart, and join together found objects and natural materials to create artwork that embodies the generative act of exploring, collecting, reimagining, and finding meaning.

-Place also provides a powerful source of metaphor.
+Place can also provide a powerful source of metaphor.
 Images and objects found at specific sites can be reconfigured into larger-scaled artworks.

 I might create a collaged installation hung on the walls of the gallery from objects found on my walks and transformed in my studio.